edvgui/tst-utils/README.md

 ## Input files

 The script requires various input files in order to generate a correct TST pdf.
-The complete list with is the following:
+The complete list is the following:

-- Personal file informations as json file with the following format:
+- Personal information file, as json payload, with the following format:
 ```
 {
     "fullName": "FIRSTNAME LASTNAME",